Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 And drinks.
 Funny-tasting.
 It was the *alcohol* he’d remembered from the last time, and was very careful after that.
 Even so, with just that one drink he felt pleasantly a little dizzy and odd in the head.
 Everything was funny, especially the way Oki started falling asleep.
 Ferd was *strong* though and didn’t succumb to the magic of alcohol so easily.
 Instead he had a tiny slip of a woman with such *pretty* colors in her hair suddenly sitting in his lap, her arm around his neck…

-Well...he was just a man, after all.
+Well... he was just a man, after all.
 Her *wonderfully* soft hands felt all along his body, and he felt her right back, and there was very much sneaky fun high up in a hidden corner, where Ferd and his new friend could explore each other without being bothered.
 But he remembered dimly the warnings from Wild: no fucking for him.
 Too bad.
 She would have felt so *good…*

 But clever fingers and warm mouths were a good start.
 He’d have to visit her again some day!